Bad Girls, Good Girls

 Whoops, I mean I’ve been reading Sleeping with Bad Boys (Book Republic, 2006), novelist and Playboy centerfold model Alice Denham’s memoir of the fifties and sixties literary scene in New York.
 She crossed paths with most of the major American writers during that period and, as the title implies, bedded many of them.
 And even though she dishes on dick size now and then, the book is more of a literary memoir than a boudoir tell-all.
 Denham’s frankness about her drive to succeed as a novelist, and to be recognized as an equal by her male peers, is an appealing story, and she sketches a detailed, fascinating portrait of the boozy, thuddingly sexist Manhattan of the immediate pre-Mad Men era.

-If you’re wondering why I’m writing about this here, it’s because inevitably Denham also met (and, yes, bedded) a lot of people who were active in television in the fifties.
+If you’re wondering why I’m writing about this here, it’s because inevitably Denham also met (and, yes, slept with) a lot of people who were active in television in the fifties.
 The scenes overlapped; the literary crowd, including Denham, could make a quick buck in television (or on it, in Denham’s case, since she was cute enough to get hired for TV ads).
 Denham describes brief encounters with sometime TV scribes like Gore Vidal, Vance Bourjaily, and Barnaby Conrad.
 She had an intimate friendship with James Dean during his live TV days, and grew up (in Washington, D.C.) with Dean’s friend Christine White, an actress who played leads on The Twilight Zone and Alfred Hitchcock Presents but disappeared by the mid-sixties.
 (Denham writes that White became a “Jesus freak,” recruiting converts on street corners).
 Denham dated Ralph Meeker for a while, and Gary Crosby – one of Bing’s balding, no-talent actor sons – once offered her a hundred bucks for sex.
 (Did she accept?
 Read the book.)

 One of Denham’s most interesting brushes with television came just before the quiz show scandals.
 She knew Steve Carlin, the producer of The $64,000 Challenge, and Carlin hired her for a “test” broadcast of the show.
 Because it wasn’t “real,” Carlin told her which question to lose on, even though she knew the answer, and Denham did as she was told.
 Only after the scandals broke did she realize that Carlin probably did that with everyone.
 That’s an especially duplicitous method for rigging the shows that I hadn’t heard of before.